 Public preview: Add an Azure Cosmos DB custom endpoint in IoT Hub

-Azure IoT Hub now supports the ability to set up an Azure Cosmos DB account as a custom routing endpoint.
+Azure IoT Hub now supports the ability to setup an Azure Cosmos DB account as a custom routing endpoint.
 This will help route device data from IoT Hub to Azure Cosmos DB directly.
-The feature also allows the configuration of Synthetic Partition Keys for writing data into Azure Cosmos DB which helps in optimised querying when working with large-scale data.
+The feature also allows the configuration of Synthetic Partition Keys for writing data into Azure Cosmos DB which helps in optimized querying when working with large-scale data.

 Until today, there was no direct way to get IoT device data into Azure Cosmos DB.
-You had to either set up a custom application or use other tools, such as Azure Functions or Azure Stream Analytics, to collect the streaming data and then write to Cosmos DB.
+You had to either setup a custom application or use other tools like Azure Functions or Azure Stream Analytics to collect the streaming data and then write to Cosmos DB.
 This not only required additional development, but also increased the cost of the solution.
-You don’t need to do this any longer – with the new release, you can:
+You don't need to do this any longer - with the new release, you can:

 - Configure an Azure Cosmos DB account as a custom endpoint within the IoT Hub